10 Little-Known Facts About Volcanoes

 Because Earth’s interior contains minerals with hydrogen and oxygen, volcanoes continually degas releasing H2O as water vapor.

 Mars didn’t have plate tectonics.
 And it didn’t have surface geology like Earth.
-But it did have a period of active degassing where huge amounts of gases like water and carbon dioxide ejected out from the interior of Mars.
+But it did have a period of active degassing where huge amounts of gases like water and carbon dioxide were ejected out from the interior of Mars.

 7. The mysterious case of Paricutin